1992 Orange Bowl

 The 1992 Orange Bowl was the 58th edition of the college football bowl game, played at the Orange Bowl in Miami, Florida, on January 1.
 Part of the 1991–92 bowl game season, it matched the top-ranked Miami Hurricanes of the Big East Conference and the #11 Nebraska Cornhuskers of the Big Eight Conference.
 Favored Miami won 22–0.

 It was a rematch of the 1984 and 1989 editions, both Miami wins.
 This shutout win gave the Hurricanes their fourth national championship (1983, 1987, 1989), capping their "decade of dominance."

 Teams

 Miami

 Miami won all eleven games in the regular season; it was their first season in the Big East.

 Nebraska

 The Huskers lost at home to Washington in September and tied Colorado on the road in early November.

 Game summary

 Playing on their home field, the Hurricanes raced to a quick start as quarterback Gino Torretta threw an 8-yard touchdown to wide receiver Kevin Williams, which was followed by two 24-yard field goals by Carlos Huerta.
 After a scoreless second quarter, it was 13–0 at halftime.
 Miami dominated the second half with a touchdown run by fullback Larry Jones and a third field goal by Huerta, this one from 54 yards.
 The score was 22–0 after three quarters, and the Miami defense successfully held off Nebraska, as the fourth quarter was scoreless.

-During the game, the studio for the American feed caught fire, and had to switch to a Japanese feed.